 - Have the caregivers been trained on how to prevent child abuse, how to recognize signs of child abuse, and how to report suspected child abuse?

-- Does the child care Omaha, Nebraska program keep medication out of reach from children?
+- Does the childcare program keep medication out of reach from children?

 - Are the caregivers trained and the medications labeled to make sure the right child gets the right amount of the right medication at the right time?

 Staff Training/First Aid

 - Have caregivers been trained how to keep children healthy and safe from injury and illness?